Nuggets vs. Heat: Betting Trends, Record ATS, Home/Road Splits

 Additional Heat Insights & Trends

-- Miami has gone 5-5 over its last 10 contests, with a 6-4 record against the spread in that span.
+- Miami has a 5-5 record against the spread while finishing 4-6 overall in its past 10 games.

-- The Heat have hit the over in four of their past 10 contests.
+- The Heat have hit the over in three of their last 10 games.

 Nuggets vs. Heat Betting Splits